ferranGimeno/ecommerce-springboot/README.md

 # 🛒 E-commerce Backend (Spring Boot + H2)

-Este proyecto es una aplicación backend de e-commerce desarrollada con **Spring Boot** que simula un sistema básico de compra de productos.
-Está conectada a una base de datos **H2 en memoria**, ideal para pruebas y desarrollo rápido.

-## 🚀 Funcionalidades

-- 🔍 Consultar productos disponibles.
-- 🛍️ Simular la compra de productos (reduce el stock).
-- 🧾 Registrar productos (POST).
-- 🧹 Base de datos H2 en memoria, se resetea en cada reinicio.
+This project is a backend e-commerce application built with **Spring Boot** that simulates a basic product purchasing system.
+It uses an **in-memory H2 database**, perfect for testing and rapid development.

 ---

+## 🚀 Features

+- 🔍 View available products.
+- 🛍️ Simulate product purchases (stock reduction).
+- 🧾 Register new products (POST).
+- 🧹 In-memory H2 database (resets on every restart).

+---

-## 🧑‍💻 Tecnologías utilizadas
+## 🧑‍💻 Technologies Used

 - Java 21+
 - Spring Boot